Generalization Error Curves for Analytic Spectral Algorithms under Power-law Decay: Introduction

 In this paper, we study the generalization error curves of a large class of analytic spectral algorithms, including the kernel gradient method.
 To be precise, let $\rho$ be a probability distribution on $\caX \times \R$ and $\fstar$ be the unknown regression function~\citep{andreaschristmann2008_SupportVector}, namely the conditional expectation $\fstar(x) = \E_{\rho}(y|x)$.
 Given $n$ i.i.d.\ samples $\{(x_i,y_i)\}_{i=1}^n$, let $\hat{f}_\lambda$ be the estimator given by a spectral algorithm with regularization parameter $\lambda = \lambda(n) > 0$.
-Then, our result shows that for $\lambda$ in a reasonable range,